 - The franchisor has sold many more franchises than it has opened.
 Why?
 If franchisees are waiting for months to get into business, what’s going on?

 - You feel pressured by the franchisor or the franchisor’s sales representative, including a broker.
 “There’s only one franchise available for your market and you’re not the only person who’s interested in it.”
 You should be more interested in knowing if you are the best-qualified person for the franchise.
-Don’t buy under pressure.
+Don’t buy a franchise under pressure.

 - The franchisor isn’t interested in assessing your personality profile to see if you’re a good fit for the franchise.
 You can’t force a square peg into a round hole.
 Most franchises are fabulous opportunities, but for the right personalities.
 If your personality doesn’t match the requirements of the franchisor’s business, you lose!